 She had waited months for the package to arrive, and she was uncharacteristically nervous when it did.
 Of course she knew the moment she put on both her boots that the weight was uneven, and she eventually found the package after cutting through the sole of the left one.
 They hadn’t been her favorite boots anyway.

-Then it took time to find and hack into the tracking device in order to discover the final destination, then even more time to fly halfway across the world to get there.
-But now she has finally made it here.
-Wherever here is.
+It took time to find and hack into the tracking device in order to discover the final destination, then even more time to fly halfway across the world to get there.
+She has finally made it.

-The stones of the cobbled street crunch and grind together with every step of the her stiletto heels.
+The stones of the cobbled street crunch and grind under every step of her stiletto heels.
 Unconcerned, she moves at a swift, fluid pace even as her shoes catch in the cracks and knock the stones out of place.
-Her slim ankles are mostly smothered by the ends of a pair of pinstripe pants and she wears a heavy, buttoned fur coat that stretches almost to her knees.
-It is not particularly cold here, although the air is sharp and caked with the scent of copper and old dirt, but the coat is mainly for reasons of mental comfort owed to the fact that it is entirely to easy to hide things in.
-The collar and sleeves are edged with downy white fur, obscuring the woman's hands and most of her neck.
+Her slim ankles are mostly smothered by the ends of a pair of pinstriped pants and she wears a heavy, buttoned fur coat that stretches almost to her knees.
+It is not particularly cold here, although the air is sharp and caked with the scent of copper and old dirt.
+The coat is mainly for peace of mind, owed to the fact that it is entirely too easy to hide things in.
+The collar and sleeves are edged with downy white fur, obscuring the woman’s hands and most of her neck.

-The street itself is narrow, with houses crowding in on either side, so close together you would be hard-pressed to slide a knife between the cracks.
-Their windows punch gaping holes through the walls, blanketed by curtains of pea-soup green and lurid purple, and these are the only colorful things about the houses.
+The street is narrow, with houses crowding in on either side, so close together you would be hard-pressed to slide a knife between them.
+Their windows punch gaping holes through the walls, blanketed by curtains of pea-soup green and lurid purple – the only colorful things about the houses.
 Both their walls and their roofs are a drab brownish gray that fades entirely into the background, and the matching blank patch of sky above the houses only morphs into a gelatinous blue-green around the orange setting sun.